hephaex/OSX-docker/README.md

 ## Prepare Disk Image

-1. refer to this [repository](https://github.com/hephaex/OSX-KVM), prepare Dick image of your macOS
+1. refer to this [repository](https://github.com/hephaex/OSX-KVM), prepare Disk image of your macOS
 1. rename to osx.iso from generated ISO.
 1. docker pull hephaex/osx